 Right across the trail, I just got this shot of a weasel:

 (The size of the animals in relation to each other in these photos is deceiving.
-The pika is about the size of an adult fist and the weasel is the size of a large house cat.)
+The pika is about the size of a large potato and the weasel is the size of a large house cat.)

 On another day we saw a Marmot and a Pika together along another section of trail: